Former Greek Prime Minister Lucas Papademos Wounded in Athens Blast

 (ATHENS, Greece) — Greek police say former Prime Minister Lucas Papademos has been wounded in an explosion in a car in central Athens.

-Authorities say the daytime left the 69-year-old Papademos with non-life-threatening injuries.
+Authorities say the daytime blast left the 69-year-old Papademos with non-life-threatening injuries.

 Papademos served as prime minister for six months in 2011-2012 and is a former deputy governor of the European Central Bank.